Updated on June 22nd, 2023

 1. Travel Insurance

 Do not leave home without this!
-If COVID has taught us anything it’s how important insurance & cancellation cover is.
-Many companies now include coronavirus cover in their policies too.
+If a global pandemic has taught us anything it’s how important insurance & cancellation cover is.
 When choosing an insurance policy, make sure it covers all activities & countries you have in your plan.
 My insurance provider of preference is Trailfinders & I have a 12-month multi-trip plan.

 While we are on the subject of documentation, for all your important documents (passport, drivers’ licence, insurance, visas etc.) make sure you have copies with you just in case.
 I always carry a hard copy of the documents on all trips, but also take photos so I have a digital copy too.
 Then, of course, keep these separate from the actual items.